Search

 Loren LaPorte

-Loren LaPorte, formerly Loren Messick is in her seventh year with the softball team at James Madison University.
-She served an assistant coach for five years and was elevated to head coach in September of 2017.
+Loren LaPorte, formerly Loren Messick, completed her 13th year with the softball team at James Madison University and eighth year as head coach in 2025.

-Prior to coming to Harrisonburg, LaPorte spent the previous three seasons as an assistant coach at Radford University her predecessor Mickey Dean, including serving as the recruiting coordinator.
-During her time at Radford, LaPorte assisted Dean in leading the Highlanders to a 110-59 overall record, a 48-9 Big South Conference record and three consecutive Big South Conference Regular Seasons.
+Prior to coming to Harrisonburg, LaPorte spent the previous three seasons as an assistant coach at Radford University with her predecessor Mickey Dean, including serving as the recruiting coordinator.
+During her time at Radford, LaPorte assisted Dean in leading the Highlanders to a 110-59 overall record, a 48-9 Big South Conference record and three consecutive Big South Conference Regular Season titles.
 During her tenure, Dean also was named the Big South Coach of the Year all three years, with him crediting his entire staff for the award.
 She was also a part of the 2010 Big South Tournament title and NCAA Regional Appearance, where RU picked up a pair of wins, including one over No. 24 Florida State, and finished as runner-up in the Regional.

 LaPorte, a former Roanoke College standout, joined Radford after spending the 2009 season as an assistant coach at her alma mater.
 She made a successful transition from player to coach, serving as the Maroons' infield instructor and helping them to a 24-11 overall and 12-6 ODAC (Old Dominion Athletic Conference) record.

-As a player, LaPorte enjoyed a highly successful four-year career in a Maroon form.
+As a player, LaPorte enjoyed a highly successful four-year career in a at Roanoke College.
 The four-time First Team All-ODAC shortstop left Roanoke ranked in the top ten in sacrifice hits (2nd, 41), batting (5th, .383), assists (5th, 233), hits (7th, 180) and runs (7th, 135).
 A mainstay in the starting lineup, LaPorte was a key factor in Roanoke winning a pair of ODAC championships (2005 & 2006) and earning NCAA regional bids both seasons, reaching the finals in 2006.
 The Maroons, who finished ranked 21st nationally in 2005 and 2006, posted an impressive 118-38 overall and 57-15 conference record during Messick's four-year career.

 LaPorte has also served as an assistant coach with a pair of Virginia summer-club teams; the 2009 U-23 Renegades and the 2007 U-16 Northern Neck Rage.